This post was last updated on 6/13/2019

-If you care about SEO – and you should, at least for the on-page part – then adding your WordPress website to Google Search Console (formerly known as Google Webmaster Tools) is a must!
+If you care about SEO – and you should, at least for the on-page part – then submitting your WordPress site to Google Search Console (formerly known as Google Webmaster Tools) is a must!

 It provides a lot of valuable information and statistics about your website.